Zemke/starter-laravel-angular/README.md

+💁 *Zemke/starter-laravel-angular has been upgraded to AngularJS 1.5.8.*

-💁 *Zemke/starter-laravel-angular has been upgraded to Laravel 5.1.0.
+💁 *Zemke/starter-laravel-angular has been upgraded to Laravel 5.3.
 You can pull the changes and run* `rm composer.lock && composer install --prefer-dist --no-scripts` *to merge the upgrade.*

 # Laravel and AngularJS Starter Application